ethereumjs/ethereumjs-monorepo/packages/common/README.md

 - `pow`
 - `sharding`

-See one of the hardfork files like `byzantium.json` in the `hardforks` directory for an overview.
+See one of the hardfork configurations in the `hardforks.ts` file for an overview.
 For consistency, the chain start (`chainstart`) is considered an own hardfork.

-The hardfork-specific json files only contain the deltas from `chainstart` and shouldn't be accessed directly until you have a specific reason for it.
+The hardfork configurations above `chainstart` only contain the deltas from `chainstart` and shouldn't be accessed directly until you have a specific reason for it.

 ### EIPs